d-exclaimation/pioneer/Documentation/guides/features/graphql-over-websockets.md

 Despite being used by most clients and servers, there are problems with this sub-protocol.
 Notably, the fact that the package wasn't actively maintained with many issues unresolved and pull request un-reviewed and unmerged, the maintainers themselves also recommend most people to opt for a newer sub-protocol if possible.

-Most of the problems (mostly the implementation) are described in this [issue](https://github.com/enisdenjo/graphql-ws/issues/3) and [blog post](https://the-guild.dev/blog/graphql-over-websockets).
+Most of the problems (mostly for the implementation) are described in this [issue](https://github.com/enisdenjo/graphql-ws/issues/3) and this [blog post](https://the-guild.dev/blog/graphql-over-websockets).

 We also recommend using the newer sub-protocol [graphql-ws](#graphql-ws) when possible.
 However, [subscriptions-transport-ws](#subscriptions-transport-ws) will stay as the default sub protocol until most clients on all major platforms supported the newer sub protocol.